acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 As mentionned earlier, with the release of .NET 9 the `Swachbuckle.AspNetCore` package will be removed as a dependency from web API templates.

-If you're not someone like me who likes to stick to LTS versions of .NET (which is something I discourage), there a few changes that needs to be made to switch to using the Microsoft's OpenAPI library.
+If you don't stick to LTS versions of .NET (which is something I discourage), there a few changes that needs to be made to switch to using the Microsoft's OpenAPI library.

 ### OpenAPI document generation